 Education records submitted must come directly from the educational institution.
 With respect to program equivalency, the program being assessed is the one that the applicant completed; and not a program currently offered by the educational institution.
 Therefore, it is possible the current and accurate documents are not available.
-The College is currently developing new policies and procedures to address these situations (e.g. development of Competency Review Tools).
+The CRTO developed a Document Request Form to facilitate the program review process.
 A database of programs reviewed has been developed to ensure consistency when assessing Respiratory Therapy programs.

-The College requires that WES perform a credential assessment in order to ensure authenticity and validity of academic documents, credentials and programs.
-WES uses a sophisticated database to store all information about educational institutions, and previous assessment decisions.
+As part of the Pre-Registration process, applicants educated outside of Canada are required to have their academic qualifications verified and evaluated by World Education Services (WES Canada).
+WES performs a credential assessment in order to ensure the authenticity and validity of academic documents, credentials and programs.
+Also, WES determines the Canadian academic equivalencies of international academic credentials.
+WES uses a sophisticated database to store all information about educational institutions, and previous assessment precedents and decisions.
 WES staff, including dedicated researchers, is continuously updating information on changes to education systems around the world.

-The CRTO's program review checklist used to determine equivalency of RT programs is based on the National Competency Profile (see b) above) and outlines consistent criteria that must be met in order for a program to be approved.
+The CRTO's program review checklist used to determine equivalency of RT programs is based on the National Competency Profile (see b. above) and outlines consistent criteria that must be met in order for a program to be recognized as equivalent.
 The National Alliance of Respiratory Therapy Regulatory Bodies has a formal NCP review process.